Summary of Significant Accounting Policies

 The Company deducts discounts, sales tax, customer service credits and estimated refunds to arrive at net revenue.
 Sales tax collected from customers is not considered revenue and is included in accrued liabilities until remitted to the taxing authorities.
 The Company has made the policy election to account for shipping and handling as activities to fulfill the promise to transfer the good.
 Shipping, handling and packaging expenses are recognized upon shipment and classified within selling, general and administrative expenses.
 Discounts are recorded as a reduction to revenue when revenue is recognized.
 The Company records a refund reserve based on historical refund patterns.
-As of June 30, 2022 and December 31, 2021 the refund reserve, which is included in accrued liabilities in the condensed consolidated balance sheets, was $0.1 million.
+As of December 31, 2022 and 2021, the refund reserve, which is included in accrued liabilities in the balance sheets was $0.1 million.

 Disaggregation of Revenue

 The following table sets forth revenue by product type (in thousands):